nol166/seeddata/README.md

 # MDB Seed Generator

-CLI utility for generating seed data for MongoDB databases, or anything can can use JSON.
+CLI utility for generating seed data for MongoDB databases, or anything that can use JSON.
 Written in Typescript.

 TODO:
 - [ ] Add more kinds of seed data